-- 16. Provision of improvements to waste water treatment and off-site drainage improvements; - 17.
-Provision, management and on-going maintenance of sustainable surface water drainage measures to control the risk of flooding on site and which will reduce the risk of flooding to areas downstream or upstream of the development; - 18.
-Landscape buffers between the site and Great Saling, Stebbing, Stebbing Green and Rayne; - 19.
-Protection and/or enhancement of heritage and biodiversity assets within and surrounding the site including Great Saling Hall conservation area and areas of deciduous woodland within and adjoining the site; - 20.
-Provision of appropriate buffers along strategic road to protect new development; - 21.
-Provision of appropriate design and infrastructure that incorporates the highest standards of innovation in technology to reduce impact of climate change, water efficiency (with the aim of being water neutral in areas of serious water stress), and sustainable waste / recycling management facilities; - 22.
-Measures to assist the development of a new community including provision of community development workers for a minimum of eight years from initial occupation of the first homes; - 23.
-Appropriate and sustainable long term governance and stewardship arrangements for the new garden community including provision for management and maintenance of the public realm and community assets;
+- 17. Provision of improvements to waste water treatment and off-site drainage improvements; - 18.
+Provision, management and on-going maintenance of sustainable surface water drainage measures to manage and mitigate the risk of flooding on site and which will reduce the risk of flooding to areas downstream or upstream of the development; - 19.
+Landscape buffers between the site and Great Saling, Stebbing, Stebbing Green and Rayne; - 20.
+Protection and/or enhancement of heritage and biodiversity assets within and surrounding the site including Great Saling Hall conservation area and areas of deciduous woodland within and adjoining the site; - 21.
+Provision of appropriate buffers along strategic road infrastructure to protect new development;

-1.25 Delivery Arrangements
+- 22. Provision of appropriate design and infrastructure that incorporates the highest standards of energy efficiency and innovation in technology to reduce impact of climate change, water efficiency (with the aim of being water neutral in areas of serious water stress), and sustainable waste / recycling management facilities; - 23.
+Measures to support the development of the new community including provision of community development support workers (or other provision) for a minimum of ten years from initial occupation of the first homes and appropriate community governance structures: - 24.
+Establishment at an early stage in the development of the garden community, of appropriate and sustainable long-term governance and stewardship arrangements for community assets including green space, public realm areas and community and other relevant facilities; such arrangements to be funded by the development and include community representation to ensure residents have a stake in the long term development, stewardship and management of their community.

+1.27 Delivery, Implementation and Monitoring Arrangements